Burrowing owl: Food and feeding

 When hunting, they wait on a perch until they spot prey.
 Then, they swoop down on prey or fly up to catch insects in flight.
 Sometimes, they chase prey on foot across the ground.
 The highly variable diet includes invertebrates and small vertebrates, which make up roughly one third and two thirds of the diet, respectively.
 Burrowing owls mainly eat large insects and small rodents.
 Although burrowing owls often live close to ground squirrels (Marmotini), they rarely prey upon them.
 They also hunt bats.
 An analysis of burrowing owl diets in the Dominican Republic found the owls consumed ~53% invertebrates, ~28% other birds, ~15% reptiles, ~3% amphibians, and 1% mammals.

 Rodent prey is usually dominated by locally superabundant species, like the delicate vesper mouse (Calomys tener) in southern Brazil.
-Among squamates and amphibians, small lizards like the tropical house gecko (Hemidactylus mabouia), snakes, and frogs and toads predominate.
+Among squamates and amphibians, small lizards like the tropical house gecko (Hemidactylus mabouia), snakes, frogs, and toads predominate.
 Generally, most vertebrate prey is in the weight class of several grams per individual.
 The largest prey are usually birds, such as eared doves (Zenaida auriculata) which may weigh almost as much as a burrowing owl, as well as sparrows.

 Regarding invertebrates, the burrowing owl seems less of a generalist.
 It is extremely fond of termites such as Termitidae, and Orthoptera such as Conocephalinae and Copiphorinae katydids, Jerusalem crickets (Stenopelmatidae), true crickets (Gryllidae) and grasshoppers.
 Bothynus and Dichotomius anaglypticus scarab beetles (Scarabaeidae) were eaten far more often than even closely related species by many burrowing owls across central São Paulo (Brazil).
 Similarly, it was noted that among scorpions Bothriuridae were much preferred, among spiders Lycosidae (wolf spiders), and among millipedes (Diplopoda) certain Diplocheta.
 Small ground beetles (Carabidae) are eaten in quantity, while larger ones are much less popular as burrowing owl food, perhaps due to the vigorous defense the large species can put up.
 Earthworms are also preyed upon.
 Burrowing owls are also known to place the fecal matter of large herbivorous mammals around the outside of their burrows to attract dung beetles, which are used to provide a steady source of food for the owls.
 Burrowing owls can also predate on invertebrates attracted to artificial night lighting.

 Unlike other owls, they also eat fruits and seeds, especially the fruit of tasajillo (Cylindropuntia leptocaulis) and other prickly pear and cholla cacti.
 On Clarion Island, where mammalian prey is lacking, they feed essentially on crickets and prickly pear fruit, adding Clarión wrens (Troglodytes tanneri) and young Clarion mourning doves (Zenaida macroura clarionensis) on occasion.